 My 4 Favorite Cold-Weather Winter Boots

-Until recently, I hadn’t slipped into a pair of Doc Martens since middle school, but I finally decided to scoop up a pair of my retro favorites earlier this winter, and I couldn’t be happier.
+Until our move to North Carolina, I hadn’t slipped into a pair of Doc Martens since middle school, but I finally decided to scoop up a pair of my retro favorites earlier this winter, and I couldn’t be happier.
 Seriously, how I ever stopped wearing my beloved Docs is beyond me.
 These Pascal boots are a newer version of the classics, with a softer, more supple leather that needs no breaking in the way original 1460s do.
 I will say that they do still require a tiny bit of breaking in – right at the top of the foot – but the softer leather around the ankle and calf means no more painful rubbing in those spots.
 And of course, like any Dr. Martens, once you do break them in, they feel like buttah.
 They are a bit bottom-heavy as well, like all Doc Martens, but you get used to that pretty quickly.

 Docs are great for day-to-day winter wear, keep your feet protected and relatively warm, and can also stand up to some snow, though you’ll probably want to wear wool socks or a boot liner or insert if you really plan to wear these in snow, since they have no lining on their own.